Glow-in-the-Dark Pumpkins – Glowing Pumpkin Experiment

 Glowing Pumpkin Science Experiment for Halloween

 Glowing Pumpkins Halloween Science Experiment

 What could possibly make a jack-o’-lantern more awesome?
 For a spooky spin on this Halloween tradition, you could use glow-in-the-dark pumpkins instead.
 Decorate for Halloween with these eerie glow-in-the-dark jack-o’-lanterns for the coolest display on the block.

-If you’re a fan of Spangler Science, you know that we love exploding pumpkins… but we’ve also found that glowing pumpkins can be just as fun!
-Just add Glow Powder to your Halloween pumpkins and you’ll get a spooky Halloween display without all the mess of carving.
+If you’re a fan of Spangler Science, you know that we love exploding pumpkins and puking pumpkins, so you can trust that glowing pumpkins will be just as fun as our other hits.
+We make it easy to enjoy a spooky, glowing Halloween creation with our special zinc sulfide Glow Powder.
+Just add the Glow Powder to your pumpkins for a spooky Halloween display without the mess of carving.